Colorado Parks and Wildlife turns to dogs to assist in law enforcement, wildlife management

 Samson is also currently undergoing training to be used in experimental “canine hard releases” with dangerous animals such as bears and mountain lions.
 Clay said when CPW relocates a bear or mountain lion away from residential areas, they often use rubber buckshot to reinforce negative experiences with humans.
 Once Samson’s training is complete, he’ll begin assisting with the releases, presumably by safely barking and trying to scare the animal back into the wilderness to further reinforcing the negative association.

-Finally, the dogs have served as ambassadors for parks and wildlife, visiting a number of schools across Colorado to help spread the word about our responsibilities regarding wildlife and the environment.
+Finally, the dogs have served as ambassadors for parks and wildlife, visiting a number of schools across Colorado to help spread the word about people’s responsibilities regarding wildlife and the environment.

 “Our officers are in schools all the time with the dogs, and they’re great ambassadors for the mission of conservation of parks and wildlife,” said Clay.